Legislative Priorities

 The high cost of housing in Hawaii is one of the largest contributors to our cost of living and needs long-term, dedicated solutions to ensure our future generations can afford to stay in Hawaii.
 In order to address the housing crisis, I propose a three-part solution.
 First, we need to increase financing options to allow prospective home buyers multiple ways to produce a down payment on home purchases.
 Second, we must establish a local housing market aimed at increasing the ability of Hawaii residents to purchase homes.
 Third, we should continue to develop affordable housing along the Transit Oriented Development zones for working-class residents.

 Coming up with a down payment is often the biggest barrier to buying a home.
-In 2022 I introduced HB2212 which implemented an IRS Pre-Tax savings plan to assist first time home buyers with saving for down payment and closing costs.
+I have introduced legislation which implemented an IRS Pre-Tax savings plan to assist first time home buyers with saving for down payment and closing costs.
 This system would allow potential homebuyers to set aside a certain amount of their paycheck towards a down payment for a home, and this amount would not be taxed as income.
 The result is more take-home pay from each paycheck that can be allocated towards saving for a down payment.
 Often it takes years for prospective homebuyers to save the amount needed for a down payment, and creating options to assist homebuyers in procuring the amount needed for a down payment can often mean the difference between years of saving and finally buying a home.

 Finally, it is critical to increase the supply of available, affordable housing units.
 I support efforts to invest in infrastructure to allow denser construction in the urban core, and the state and county partnership to increase Transit Oriented Development along the Honolulu Rail Line.
 This will both increase the amount of available housing for working families, as well as provide them with access to multiple means of transportation.
 The State should also look into innovative and alternative programs for housing.
 Two creative examples are investing in ideas such as 3D printed homes and in recent years UH Manoa has built a display home out of invasive albizia.
 State and private cooperation in this field will be vital in making housing accessible for local families.